431 Fifth Street NE

 snickers

 " I remembered songs.
 And in the night the American scene underwent a curious change.
-The whining, shouting Slavic folk tunes, the chants from the Congo, the rollicking street ditties from Paris, Prague, Vienna; Chinese, Malay, African, European, Asiatic--all of them lay in the anthems of our cabarets.
+The whining, shouting Slavic folk tunes . . . . the rollicking street ditties from Paris, Prague, Vienna; Chinese, Malay, African, European, Asiatic--all of them lay in the anthems of our cabarets.
 Illiterate, monotonous jingles which stuttered out the loves and despairs, the gawky mirths and naive excitements of a conglomerate folk."

 "I Got the Blues" is one of several stories Hecht wrote based on his observations in Chicago cabarets, night clubs featuring black musicians and a racially mixed clientele.
 The story is noteworthy for its respectful recital of the vernacular of the blues, without exaggerated dialect.